jstewmc/stream/README.md

 # Stream

-Stream a text file character-by-character.
+Stream a very large text file or string.

 For example: